phaux/serve_spa/README.md

 ## DESCRIPTION

-Serves files in ROOT if specified, otherwise current directory.
-Compiles TypeScript and JSX on the fly.
+Spins up a dev server for single-page applications (SPA).
+Serves static files from `ROOT` or current directory if not specified.
+Compiles TypeScript on the fly.

 ## OPTIONS